lyr0621/smart-training/README.md

 # smart-training
-a online training website to help students on their tests
+an online training website to help students on their tests